Iron Ring: Design

 The Iron Ring is designed with facets on the ring's outer surface.

-The Iron Ring is made from either iron or stainless steel.
+Originally made from puddled wrought iron, more recent versions are made from wrought iron or stainless steel.
 It is intended to be worn on the little finger of the working (dominant) hand.
 There, the facets act as a sharp reminder of one's obligation while the engineer works, because it could drag on the writing surface while the engineer is drawing or writing.
 This is particularly true of recently obligated engineers, whose rings bear sharp, unworn, facets.
 Protocol dictates that the rings should be returned by retired engineers or by the families of deceased engineers.
 Some camps offer previously obligated or "experienced" rings, but they are now rare due to medical and practical complications.

 The Iron Ring is small and understated, and was designed as a constant reminder, rather than a piece of jewelry.
 The Rings were originally hammered manually with a rough outer surface.
 The modern machined ring shares a similar design as a reminder of the manual process.
 Twelve half-circle facets are carved into the top and bottom of the outer surface, with the two sets of facets offset rotationally by fifteen degrees.

+Because iron deteriorates turning the finger black and making the ring fit more loosely, stainless steel is sometimes used in modern designs.

 Presentation ceremony

 Rudyard Kipling authored the Ritual of the Calling of an Engineer in 1922, at the request of Haultain.

 The Ritual of the Calling of an Engineer is the ceremony where graduating engineers participate in the "calling," and receive their Iron Rings.
 The ritual is intended to invoke the moral, ethical and professional commitment of an engineer, with the ring provided as a reminder of this obligation.
 The ceremonies are private affairs with no publicity.
 Invitations to attend are extended to local engineering alumni and professional engineers by those who are scheduled to participate.
 Some universities extend an invitation to witness the ceremony to anyone in the engineering profession; however, engineers that have not undergone the ritual are not permitted to participate in it.
 Some graduating engineers choose to receive a ring passed on from a relative or mentor, giving the ceremony a personal touch.

 The rings are given during the ceremony held at individual universities, each assigned one of 28 camps of the Corporation of the Seven Wardens.
-Because iron deteriorates turning the finger black and making the ring fit more loosely, all camps except Toronto have stopped conferring rings made of iron and have switched to stainless steel rings.
+All camps except Toronto have stopped conferring rings made of iron and have switched to stainless steel.
 At the Toronto camp, the individual ceremonies held at the University of Toronto, Toronto Metropolitan University, Ontario Tech University, and York University continue to provide recipients with a choice of rings made of iron or stainless steel.